CoupDeWhoop/sonata/README.md

 # Music Practice Log Backend

-Currently in production, this is the backend for a music practice log application.
+Currently in production, this is the backend for a music practice record/journal application.

 ## Overview